Our French toast casserole recipe is here for a convenient breakfast and an extraordinary National French Toast Day (November 28).

 Preheat the oven to 375°F.

-Crack the eggs into a large bowl.
-Add cinnamon and whisk well.
+Crack 3 eggs into a large bowl.
+Add 2 tsp cinnamon and whisk well.

-Add milk and vanilla extract, and stir until everything is well combined.
+Add 1 cup milk and 2 tsp vanilla extract, and stir until everything is well combined.

-Sieve the egg mixture into a large bowl of bread chunks.
+Sieve the egg mixture into a large bowl of 6 oz bread chunks.
 Gently give it a toss to coat them evenly in the egg mixture.
 Cover and refrigerate for at least 15 minutes.

-Soak raisins in 1/4 cup of warm water.
+Soak 2 oz raisins in 1/4 cup of warm water.

-Melt butter over low heat.
-Add apples, sugar, and cinnamon, and cook for 10 minutes.
+Melt 1 tbsp butter over low heat.
+Add 6 oz apples, 2 tbsp brown sugar, and 1 tsp cinnamon, and cook for 10 minutes.
 Add soaked raisins and raisin water, and cook for another 2 minutes.
 Remove the pan from the heat.

-Toss the soaked bread with the room-temp cooked apple and nuts.
+Toss the soaked bread with the room-temp cooked apple and nuts (2 oz walnuts, 2 oz almonds).
 Pour the mixture into a large baking dish, foil, and bake for 45 minutes.

 When it’s done, take it out of the oven.
-Add confectioner’s sugar to a sieve and gently dust all over the surface of the casserole.
+Add 2 tsp confectioner’s sugar to a sieve and gently dust all over the surface of the casserole.

 Divide the casserole into four with a knife and carefully lift each piece out.
-Place onto serving plates and drizzle with maple syrup to serve.
+Place onto serving plates and drizzle with 2 tbsp maple syrup to serve.

 NUTRITION